 | The CREG

 The Cave Radio Group publishes a quarterly Journal (ISSN 1361-4800) which provides a forum for people to discuss ideas and to exchange information.
-A list of contents of CREG journals is available on this site and, from 1 January 2013, online access is available.
+A list of contents of CREG journals is available on this site and online access is available.
 A searchable index is now available as part of BCRA's Science Index.
 Our Bibliography of Underground Communications and CREG Journal Digest are now out of print and out-of-date and there are currently no plans for new editions.

 | Cave Technology

-BCRA's Special Interest Groups organise an annual Cave Technology Symposium.
-All areas of cave technology including surveying, data logging, communication, digging, cave detection, photography, lighting and explosives are covered, and there are often field trips and workshop sessions as part of the weekend event.
-For details of the latest event, please see the CREG News Forum.
+In the past, BCRA's Special Interest Groups have organised an annual Cave Technology Symposium.
+All areas of cave technology including surveying, data logging, communication, digging, cave detection, photography, lighting and explosives were covered, and there were often field trips and workshop sessions as part of the weekend event.
+Unfortunately, no event has been staged since 2012.
+For updates, please see the CREG News Forum.
 Proceedings of previous events can be found here.

 Its often very quiet, but the forum at bcra.org.uk/cregf is available for disucssion on CREG topics or to read online articles posted by members.
 Also see the CREG-Announce e-list at list.bcra.org.uk.

 Additional contact points are listed in our journal but, for general enquiries, please use one of the above addresses.
 Contact details for other BCRA SIGs are listed on the BCRA contacts page.